pupil-labs/pupil-docs/src/neon/getting-started/analyse-recordings-in-pupil-cloud.md

 <v-divider></v-divider>

 ## 1. Drive
-Log in to Pupil Cloud using the same account that you used to set up the Neon app.
+Log in to Pupil Cloud using the same account that you used to set up the Neon Companion app.

 Once logged in you will see the Drive view – this is where your recordings live.